HelpfulHuman/PostCSS-Preset/README.md

 - Support for [automatic vendor prefixing](https://github.com/postcss/autoprefixer).
 - Automatic conversion of [`px` to `em`](https://github.com/macropodhq/postcss-px-to-em).
-- Optimize the build for production by discarding comments and duplicates, consolidating rules and elements and more using [cssnano](http://cssnano.co/).
+- Optimize the build for production by removing comments, discarding duplicates, consolidating rules and elements, and more using [cssnano](http://cssnano.co/).

 ## How To Use